NORTHLAND COASTS & CAPE TOUR

 Day 5.
 Kerikeri, Stone Store & Kemp House, Te Waimate Mission, Paihia & Bay of Islands (B,D)

-This morning we enjoy breakfast and say our farewells to Taipa & Doubtless Bay before we make our way south to the quaint town of Kerikeri.
-Here, we will visit and enjoy a guided tour of some of the oldest buildings in New Zealand, an insight into the time of European colonial influx.
-Kerikeri is home to New Zealand’s oldest standing European buildings: the Stone Store and Kerikeri Mission House (Kemp House).
+This morning we enjoy breakfast and say our farewells to Taipa.
+Making our way south to the quaint town of Kerikeri, we enjoy a guided tour of some of the oldest buildings in New Zealand – an insight into the time of European colonial influx.
 The Stone Store, New Zealand’s oldest stone building, was built in 1832-36.
-Designed by Wesleyan missionary John Hobbs and built by an ex-convict stonemason from New South Wales, the Store was meant to house New Zealand mission supplies and large quantities of wheat from the mission farm at Te Waimate.
-When the wheat failed, the building was mainly leased as a kauri gum trading store.
-It was then passed into Kemp family ownership, and from 1929 onwards, it was used mainly as a general store.
 The Stone Store is of national and international significance as the oldest surviving commercial building in New Zealand, demonstrating the early stages of the country’s connection with international trade.
 Also known as Kemp House, the Kerikeri Mission House was built in 1821-1822 by the London-based Church Missionary Society, the mission under the protection of Hongi Hika, the most influential Maori leader in the Bay of Islands.
-Built for the Reverend John Butler by missionary carpenters and Maori sawyers, the two-storey structure is of simple Georgian design, with a hipped roof and symmetrical façade.
-The garden, first dug in 1820 and cultivated ever since, recalls the mission period.
-After our informative visit, it will be time to go sweeten things up at Makana Chocolates!
-Makana Chocolates are a fabulous boutique chocolatier.
-All the chocolates are handmade and we can view the skilled artisans making the chocolates before our eyes.
-Perhaps have a taste, and maybe even purchase a few as a treat!
 We then head to view New Zealand’s second oldest building, Te Waimate Mission, which preserves missionary, farming and architectural history, as well as stories of important early encounters between Maori and Europeans.
-Then we will head to the Bay of Islands and Paihia.
+Then we will head to the Bay of Islands and Paihia, crossing over via ferry to the seaside town of Russell.
 Once we have settled into our hotel, we enjoy dinner together in the hotel’s restaurant.

 Day 6.
-Russell visit & Bay of Islands Dinner Cruise (B,D)
+Russell & Bay of Islands Dinner Cruise (B,D)

-This morning, we will have breakfast at the hotel before going out to explore Paihia and Russell.
-Paihia is a gorgeous seaside town and one of the crown jewels in New Zealand’s tourism landscape.
-From here, we will enjoy a ferry trip to visit the historic township of Russell.
-As we stroll around Russell, Bay of Islands today, we are walking back in time.
-The town’s original street plan and names from 1843 are still intact and feature some of New Zealand’s oldest and most significant historic buildings.
+This morning, we have breakfast at the hotel before exploring historic Russell.
+As we stroll around, we are looking back in time.
+The town’s original street plan & names from 1843 are still intact and feature some of New Zealand’s oldest &most significant historic buildings.
 The township gained a reputation as a lawless and rowdy port and the unflattering nickname “Hell Hole of the Pacific”.
-At the conclusion of our time in Russell, we travel back to Paihia.
+We then have free time to relax for the remainder of the day.
 This evening we enjoy a delicious dinner during a relaxed cruise up the Waitangi River, an area rich with abundant bird life and historical points of interest.
 We see the beautiful horseshoe-shaped Haruru Falls from the boat which gives a much better vantage point than on land.
 Here in the birthplace of New Zealand, Haruru Falls was an aramoana (sea road or ocean path) for inland Maori tribes.
 Maori legend says that a taniwha (water monster) lives in the lagoon below the falls.
-Once we are back on solid ground, we will head back to our hotel.
+Once we are back on solid ground, we will head back to our hotel via ferry.

 Day 7.
-Hundertwasser Toilets, Kawiti Glow Worm Caves, Puhoi Pub, Auckland (B)
+Hundertwasser Toilets, Kawiti Glow Worm Caves, Auckland (B)

-Sadly this is our last day, so after breakfast, we check out of our hotel and head south.
+Sadly this is our last day.
 Our first stop will be at the fascinatingly designed Hundertwasser Toilets by the internationally famous artist who made this town his home.
-After a brief stop and look about, we will head to visit the mesmerizing Kawiti Glow Worm Caves.
+After a brief stop, we head to visit the mesmerizing Kawiti Glow Worm Caves.
 The Kawiti caves (formerly Waiomio Caves) were discovered in the early 17th century by Roku.
-Today, the Kawiti Caves are owned & operated by the Kawiti family, direct descendants of the chieftaness Hineamaru of the Ngati Hine Tribe.
-At the conclusion of our time at the Kawiti Glow Worm Caves, we will continue to head south, passing through Whangarei, driving through the townships of Wellsford and Warkworth, until we reach the historic township of Puhoi.
-Puhoi was originally settled in 1863 by immigrants from Bohemia, (now the Czech Republic).
-Here the Puhoi Pub is like a museum in itself, showcasing photos, tools & old-time farm memorabilia.
-We will enjoy an afternoon tea.
-Then we complete the journey back to Auckland, where we will all be met and returned to our homes.
+Today, the caves are owned & operated by the Kawiti family, direct descendants of the chieftaness Hineamaru of the Ngati Hine Tribe.
+Then, continue south, passing through Whangarei.
+On arrival in Auckland, we will all be met & returned to our homes & hotels.